AlanSeyfir/Prototyping-or-Experimenting-Unity/README.md

 ---

 With the prototype 5 almost complete, next goal, complete the challenge 5 and lab 5(but in a few days).
-The prototype and challenged 5 complete, it wasn't is a few days in a d a y.
+The prototype and challenged 5 complete, it only take a day.
 Great ^^